nightscout/fda-presubmission/_sources/02-proposed-use.txt

 Nightscout is useful any time remote near-real-time monitoring of Dexcom readings are desirable.
 People with diabetes find it useful to keep mindfulness of glucose levels while biking or other activities requiring both hands.
-People with diabetes find it useful for sharing and gaining empathy of their glycaemic states.
+People with diabetes, or ``PWD`` find it useful to communicate fidelity of therapy, as well as find support from their teams of caregivers.

 Due to the ease of use, parents have been able to co-ordinate with school Nurse to prevent or treat injuries which are otherwise common.
-In some cases, use of Nightscout has helped gain insight into how common these injuries are, and we believe that the community aggregator can be used to report these injuries to the FDA for increased oversight of Dexcom and Medtronic devices in the marketplace.
+In some cases, use of Nightscout has helped gain insight into how common these injuries are, and we believe that the community aggregation tool can be used to report these injuries to the FDA for increased oversight of Dexcom and Medtronic devices in the marketplace.
 The community has also received reports of some parents using Nightscout to co-ordinate sleep-overs or camp visits, and in